NikkelM/Random-YouTube-Video/README.md

     alt="View changelog"></a>
 </p>

-You can download the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/random-youtube-video/kijgnjhogkjodpakfmhgleobifempckf).
+You can download the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/random-youtube-video/kijgnjhogkjodpakfmhgleobifempckf) or the [Microsoft Edge Add-ons Store](https://microsoftedge.microsoft.com/addons/detail/random-youtube-video/fccfflipicelkilpmgniblpoflkbhdbe).
+The Chrome Web Store version can be installed on any Chromium-based browser, including Edge, Brave and more.

 ---